Wobblyyyy/docs/pathfinder2/documentation.md

 have the energy for that right now, so all of it is getting dumped into one huge file.

+## A very quick tip
+Sorry, I hate to interrupt.
+Anyways.
+If you're browsing this page in a web browser, you're probably using the table of contents to navigate.
+If that's the case, I'd like to let you know that after you click on a link and read whatever it is you need to read, you can jump immediately back to the table of contents if you hit the backspace key on your keyboard.

 ##### TABLE OF CONTENTS
 * TOC
 {:toc}